Is Your Vehicle Policy Showing Its Age?

-When was the last time you reviewed your formal vehicle policy?
+When was the last time you reviewed your vehicle policy?
 Is it up to date considering new and developing federal, state and local regulations regarding distracted driving, cell-phone use, anti-idling regulations?
 Does it include policies that compliment your in-house safety, maintenance, and green-fleet initiatives?
 Are you sure your drivers understand it?

-If you don’t yet have a written policy, or haven’t reviewed your written policy recently, you may be putting your drivers and company at greater risk of fines, higher operating costs, or potential negligent entrustment lawsuits.
+If you don’t yet have a written policy, or haven’t reviewed your written policy recently, you may be putting your drivers and company at greater risk of fines, higher operating costs, or expensive negligent entrustment lawsuits.

 Do You Drivers Read and Understand the Policy?

 Simply having employees “sign on the dotted line” that they’ve read the policy isn’t enough – especially if the vehicle policy is mixed in a pile of other employment papers that are signed one after the other at time of hiring.

 Even if your drivers took the time to read the policy, consider for a moment that U.S. Department of Education studies (1992, 2003) indicate that 33% of adults have only basic or below basic abilities to perform simple and everyday literacy activities.